-A yuga is a cosmic age according to the Vedic system of measuring universal time.
+The four yugas refer to cosmic ages that are used in the Vedic system for measuring universal time.
 Unlike the Western concept of linear time, Vedic time is cyclical.
-Like the four seasons of the year, the four ages of a chaturyuga, or Yuga cycle rotate without end.
+Like the four seasons of the year, the four ages of a chaturyuga, or Yuga cycle, rotate without end.

 In this article we give an overview of each of the four yugas, Satya Yuga, Treta Yuga, Dvapara Yuga, and Kali Yuga, and we discuss concepts of Vedic time, including definitions of the most commonly used time units.
 We also reveal amazing coincidences between Vedic history and the modern fields of cosmology and archeology.
 And of course you will also learn about our present age in Vedic time: Kali yuga.

 Just as there are four seasons to the calendar year, there are four yugas or universal seasons that make up an epoch of the cosmos.
 Let’s take a closer look at each one.

 In Satya Yuga, human beings were adept in meditation and possessed unbelievable strength and longevity.
 The Vedic texts state that humans during Satya Yuga, or the Golden Age, lived for up to 100,000 years.
 There was no disparity among cultures.
 Everyone enjoyed worldly comforts and lived in perfect harmony with the natural environment.
 There was no war, famine, or conflict among the human race.
 It was a time of complete peace on Earth.